Azure Native Qumulo Scalable File Service

 - Rapid time-to-value — deploy directly from the Azure portal in minutes

-- No compromise — same full-featured, enterprise-grade file system in the cloud as on-prem
+- No compromise — same full-featured, high-performance, enterprise-grade file system in the cloud as on-prem

 - Simplified access — multi-protocol support for file-based and object-based workloads (SMB/NFS/S3/REST)